michael-chiang-dev5/template-rama/README.md

 # Description

-This is a minimal template for integrating typescript with webpack and react.
+This is a minimal template for integrating unit/integration/e2e tests with typescript/react/express

 # Instructions